hillsoftware/sv06/README.md

 * Before doing any of the following steps.
 Make sure there is NO filament hanging out of the nozzle .
 The Extruder autotune done previously can cause filament to ooze out.
 This can cause you to get faulty calibrations when you do a Z offset or X-Twist as the dry filament will make you think you are closer to the bed that you are!
 * Go to Configuration/Advanced/ProbeWizard/Z Offset Wizard (No X-Twist) & calibrate your z offset.
 Save settings.
 ## If you downloaded the UBL version follow these steps next
-* Go to Motion / Unified Bed Leveling / UBL Mesh Wizard ( Rory's Video  for info on that)
+* Go to Motion / Unified Bed Leveling / UBL Mesh Wizard
 * Let the UBL probe all the points it can.
 It won’t be able to do all 100.
 This is normal.
 * Settings should autosave after UBL finishes, but you can save yourself too if you wish
 ## If you downloaded the bi-linear version follow these steps next